 The Station House

-Most pubs serve cask ale using a beer engine, a handpump that pulls the beer out of the cask using a mechanism similar to an old-fashioned water pump.
+Most pubs serve cask ale using a beer engine, a hand operated pump that pulls the beer out of the cask.
 In addition to dispensing the ale, the beer engine also pulls in some CO2 and air from the cask producing a cascade of bubbles.
-I find ale poured from a beer engine has a really smooth mouthfeel, not unlike a beer served on nitro, for the first few minutes anyway.
-I suppose that makes sense because as the beer is drawn out, air enters the cask through a hose in bung to take up the vacated volume, and as we all know air is 78% nitrogen.
+I find ale poured from a beer engine has a really smooth mouthfeel, not unlike a beer served on nitro (at least for the first few minutes).
+I suppose that makes sense because as the beer is drawn out, air enters the cask to take up the vacated volume, and as we all know air is 78% nitrogen.

-At The Station House they eschew even the level of aeration that a beer engine provides, opting to rely only on gravity to push the beer through a spigot inserted into the firkin.
+At The Station House they eschew even that level of aeration, opting to rely only on gravity to push the beer through a spigot inserted into the firkin.
 The bartender tells me that she prefers this method because it presents the beer in its purest form, with nothing to hide any mistakes by the brewer.
 I suppose that’s true, but it doesn’t mean I’m going to start letting the beers I drink at home sit out for 20 minutes to degas and warm up just so I can assess the skills of the brewer.

 The bartender is spot on with her recommendation though.
 Wolf is a delicious malt-forward ale, featuring rich chocolate flavors from the specialty malts, accented by fruity esters from the yeast, and subtle earthiness from the British hops.
 It skillfully walks the fine line between cloying sweetness and roasty bitterness.